galaxyproject/training-material/topics/admin/tutorials/ansible/tutorial.md

 > <comment-title>Requirements for Running This Tutorial</comment-title>
 >
-> 1. You have [Ansible installed](https://docs.ansible.com/ansible/2.9/installation_guide/intro_installation.html) on the machine where you will install Galaxy
+> 1. You have [Ansible installed](https://docs.ansible.com/ansible/2.9/installation_guide/intro_installation.html) on the machine you will run this tutorial from
 >
 >    > <comment-title>Running Ansible on remote machine</comment-title>
 >    > It is possible to have Ansible installed on your laptop/local machine and run it against some remote hosts as well.
 We will **not** do that in this training.